redstrate/Physis/README.md

 * ...
 Make it easy for developers to tinker around with game data.
 * ...
 Document file formats along the way, to make writing future and applications libraries easier.
 * ...
 Make parsing data safe, and create automated tests when possible.
 * ...
-Aim to be have minimal dependencies, and easy to use regardless of platform.
+Aim for minimal dependencies, and should be easy to use regardless of platform.

 ## Features